 Success In Pharmaceuticals

 The global pharmaceutical industry is one of the highest value sectors in the logistics business.
-The industry’s biggest challenge is delivering life science products and vaccines in perfect condition to the end users, the hospitals and patients.
+The industry’s biggest challenge is delivering life science products and vaccines in perfect condition to the distributors, the hospitals and patients.
 There are serious concerns among manufacturers about the supply chain’s integrity and it is generally agreed that cutting costs is adding to the considerable strain.
 The manufacturers of pharmaceutical products hold the responsibility for their products being in perfect condition.
 However, the lack of specialised skill and training within the cool chain was one of the factors causing problems as well as lack of transparency and communication.